 Playing around with contrast allowed me to portray just that.
 This also helped with content presentation on the website itself — there was a clear distinction between the copy and the graphics without any hard separations.
 Each section of this single-page website would smoothly flow into the next one, creating for a pleasant discovery experience.
 Things didn’t look busy, which was the main goal.

-The night I shot the shop I was able to catch some beautiful cars, which further reinforced the competence of this business, and the variety of vehicles they service: a convertible Porsche 911, a finely restored BMW 2002, and some more rare machines such as the Mercedes 190E 2.3 16v and a lesser known, Pontiac Montana Thunder edition, which was undergoing a “heart transplant” – the only one in California.
+The night I shot the shop I was able to catch some beautiful cars, which further reinforced the competence of this business, and gave for a good variety of vehicles they service: a convertible Porsche 911, a finely restored BMW 2002, and some more rare machines such as the Mercedes 190E 2.3 16v and a lesser known, Pontiac Montana Thunder edition, which was undergoing a “heart transplant” — the only one in California.